Orange County Premises Liability Lawyer

 These lawsuits generally arise when the owner or occupier of a property negligently fails to maintain a safe environment or warn visitors or guests about known hazards.
 The facts and how the law applies will vary on the situation, but generally, they act negligently because they do not use reasonable care to:

-Like most personal injury cases, these injuries are usually covered by liability insurance purchased by the property owner or occupier.
+Like most personal injury claims, these injuries are usually covered by liability insurance purchased by the property owner or occupier.
 Nearly all these cases are resolved through a negotiated settlement.

 What Would Cause One of These Accidents?